dele1972/keyboard-layout/README.md

 interesting Keyboards.
 A few times, for example, I've seen completely black keyboards with no symbols printed on them (what the heck, why?!).

-A year ago I was talkomg with Martin, a colleague, about his used keyboard Layout.
+A year ago I was talking with Martin, a colleague, about his used keyboard Layout.
 During our reviews or pair programming, he said that he had to change the keyboard layout before he could give his keyboard to me.
 He used a German keyboard like me, but with a different keyboard layout: Neo.